Introduction

 It has been some time now since the concept of Software Defined Networks (SDN) has entered the networking industry and marketplace.
 The fundamental principle of SDN is to interact with networks programmatically to deploy, control, change, and manage network devices using open interfaces.
 Over time, the tools for this programmatic interaction have evolved into controllers and DevOps tools that have introduced a mindset shift in the industry to representing network infrastructure as code.
 Two common terms for this are Infrastructure as Code (IaC) and Network as Code (NaC).
 The mindset change brings the managing and provisioning of infrastructure through software development practices and code instead of performing these tasks manually.

-The lab environment makes use of the Nexus 9000v in Cisco Modeling Labs (CML) to provide each student with a staging fabric and prod fabric consisting of three-nodes; a Spine and two Leaf switches.
+The lab environment uses the Nexus 9000v in Cisco Modeling Labs (CML) to provide each student with a multi-site environment.
 CML and the N9Kv were developed to enable learning and testing various topologies and programmable interfaces.
-N9Kv can be deployed in VMWare, KVM, and Vagrant.
+N9Kv can be deployed in VMware, KVM, and Vagrant.

 The lab will guide you through the following: